A Comprehensive Package for Exact Statistical Genetic Analysis of Qualitative and Quantitative Traits

 - perform association analysis on quantitative traits;

-- test for association given linkage; and
+- test for association given linkage;

-- GWAS: dense SNP association testing, including rare variants.
+- perform GWAS: dense SNP association testing;

-- maternal-fetal genotype incompatibility test.
+- perform maternal-fetal genotype (MFG) incompatibility tests;

-- simulate trait values incorporating major loci and various models.
+- simulate trait values incorporating major loci and various models;

-- pedigree-based GWAS (SNP association testing).
+- perform pedigree-based GWAS (SNP association testing);

 Contact and Citation Information